Kelmar/kowalski/README.md

 # Windows
 For Windows it is easist to just open the folder with the Visual Studio 2022 IDE and let it run CMake for you.

-wxWidgets will be downloaded and compiled as part of the build.
+wxWidgets and other dependencies will be downloaded and compiled as part of the build.